 Specifically, data stored is encrypted at the storage level using AES-256.
 These data encryption keys are stored with the data, encrypted with (“wrapped” by) key encryption keys that are exclusively stored and used inside a secured Key Management Service.
 AppArmor (a Linux Security Module) security policies are applied to all the containers running the machine learning services.
 Data is protected as it travels over the internet during read and write operations using HTTPS.
-We use HIPAA Compliant products and services for data storage and processing.
+We use HIPAA compliant products and services for data storage and processing.

 In addition to using state-of-the-art security systems, we also have strict internal access-control policies to prevent privacy violations.

 Patients who want to use the recording for legal purposes would probably not be asking for permission to record.

 Yes, patients have a legal right to record.
-In fact, they do not need permission to record in most states in the U.S. Laws will vary based on country.
+In fact, they do not need permission to record doctor visits in most states in the U.S. Laws will vary based on country.
 To find out more, read (Elwyn, Barr, and Castaldo 2017).